natelandau/obsidian-metadata/README.md

 ```

 ## Usage

-Run `obsidian-metadata` from the command line to invoke the script.
-Add `--help` to view additional options.
+### CLI Commands

+-   `--config-file`: Specify a custom configuration file location
+-   `--dry-run`: Make no destructive changes
+-   `--export-csv`: Specify a path and create a CSV export of all metadata
+-   `--export-json`: Specify a path and create a JSON export of all metadata
+-   `--help`: Shows interactive help and exits
+-   `--log-file`: Specify a log file location
+-   `--log-to-file`: Will log to a file
+-   `--vault-path`: Specify a path to an Obsidian Vault
+-   `--verbose`: Set verbosity level (0=WARN, 1=INFO, 2=DEBUG, 3=TRACE)
+-   `--version`: Prints the version number and exits

+### Running the script

-Obsidian-metadata provides a menu of sub-commands.
+Once installed, run `obsidian-metadata` in your terminal to enter an interactive menu of sub-commands.

 **Vault Actions**
-Create or delete a backup of your vault.

 -   Backup: Create a backup of the vault.
 -   Delete Backup: Delete a backup of the vault.

 **Inspect Metadata**
-Inspect the metadata in your vault.

 -   View all metadata in the vault
+-   View all metadata in the vault
+-   View all frontmatter
+-   View all inline metadata
+-   View all inline tags
+-   Export all metadata to CSV or JSON file

-**Filter Notes in Scope**:
-Limit the scope of notes to be processed with one or more filters.
+**Filter Notes in Scope**: Limit the scope of notes to be processed with one or more filters.

 -   Path filter (regex): Limit scope based on the path or filename
 -   Metadata Filter: Limit scope based on a key or key/value pair
 -   Tag Filter: Limit scope based on an in-text tag
 -   List and Clear Filters List all current filters and clear one or all
 -   List notes in scope: List notes that will be processed.

-**Add Metadata**
-Add new metadata to your vault.
+**Add Metadata**: Add new metadata to your vault.

 -   Add metadata to the frontmatter
 -   Add to inline metadata (Not yet implemented)
 -   Add to inline tag (Not yet implemented)

-**Rename Metadata**
-Rename either a key and all associated values, a specific value within a key. or an in-text tag.
+**Rename Metadata**: Rename either a key and all associated values, a specific value within a key. or an in-text tag.

 -   Rename a key
 -   Rename a value
 -   rename an inline tag

-**Delete Metadata**
-Delete either a key and all associated values, or a specific value.
+**Delete Metadata**: Delete either a key and all associated values, or a specific value.

 -   Delete a key and associated values
 -   Delete a value from a key
 -   Delete an inline tag

-**Review Changes**
-Prior to committing changes, review all changes that will be made.
+**Review Changes**: Prior to committing changes, review all changes that will be made.

 -   View a diff of the changes that will be made

-**Commit Changes**
-Write the changes to disk.
+**Commit Changes**: Write the changes to disk.
 This step is not undoable.

 -   Commit changes to the vault

 ### Configuration

 `obsidian-metadata` requires a configuration file at `~/.obsidian_metadata.toml`.
 On first run, this file will be created.
 You can specify a new location for the configuration file with the `--config-file` option.

 To add additional vaults, copy the default section and add the appropriate information.
 The script will prompt you to select a vault if multiple exist in the configuration file